bloxbean/yaci-devkit/README.md

 ## Yaci CLI - Few Key Commands

 This section explains a few key commands specific to Yaci CLI.
-For more details, please check https://yaci-cli.bloxbean.com.

 ### Create a default devnet